dtr-org/unit-e-project/code-guides/tx_propagation_delays.md

   - `sync_blocks` - waits until all of the passed nodes have the same tip
   - `sync_all` - is a combination of `sync_mempools` and `sync_blocks`
   - `wait_until` - waits until a passed predicate is true
-- Set relatively big timeouts in the above functions (one minute for example).
-This won't affect the average test running time, but will save the day when the random generator decides to throw some big values.